gordicaleksa/pytorch-original-transformer/README.md

 This repo contains PyTorch implementation of the original transformer paper (:link: [Vaswani et al.](https://arxiv.org/abs/1706.03762)). <br/>
 It's aimed at making it **easy to start playing and learning** about transformers. <br/>

-**Important note:** I'll be adding a jupyter notebook soon as well!

 ## Table of Contents
   * [What are transformers?](#what-are-transformers)
   * [Understanding transformers](#understanding-transformers)